jnsLs/gnn-lrp-cg/demo/README.md

 python -m ipykernel install --user --name cg-lrp-test --display-name "cg-lrp-test"
 ```

-Note that if you are running the code on a computer without GPU, the same installation isntructions remain but make sure to change the `device` variable to `cpu` in the scripts.
-The lines to modify are:
+Note that if you are running the code on a computer without GPU, the same installation isntructions remain but the interpretation takes about 90 hours on a 2020 MacBook Pro with 2.3 GHz Intel Core i7 four cores.

-* line 17 in `0_get_walks_per_frame.py`
-* line

 ## Running instructions